bblfish/httpSig/ietfSig/shared/src/main/scala/run/cosy/http/messages/README.md

 ```scala
 type Msg = Seq[String]
 ```
-There are good reasons to keep the simpler definition as we will see.
+But as we will see, there are good reason to keep the uniformaty of functions going through `Request` and `Response` objects.

 ## Refinements